vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 ---

-## Pre-requisites: Install Windows Terminal and PowerShell
+## Pre-requisites: Windows Terminal and PowerShell

 If you don't already have Windows Terminal and Powershell, the easiest way to get them is by installing them from the Microsoft Store.